Intilery/intilery.github.io/docs/sdk/android-trouble.md

 ## Still having issues?

-Contact [Intilery Product Support](email:support@intilery.com) with the following information:
+Contact [Segment Product Support](email:support@intilery.com) with the following information:

 - The version of our SDK you are using
 - Logs of the call in question